 “Breeze 2 offers ultra-dense Chambers and “Hyper-Plates”, slow-building Halls, sparse Classic modes, and special Colored modes give interesting spectral effects”, said Andrew Souter about Breeze 2.
 Regarding the new Hyper-Plate modes specifically, Andrew Souter, Breeze 2’s primary algorithm designer comments: “The goal was to make something that sounds great and has similar psycho-acoustic properties to real plates such an extreme density, instant density buildup, dispersion, and huge decay times for bass if desired.“ 2CAudio did send a review copy with no strings attached.

 It is a plugin you install on your MAC or Windows workstation.
-Breeze 2.0 is available for VST, AAX, and AU (MAC only) hosts.
+Breeze is available for VST, AAX, and AU (MAC only) hosts.

 The sound produced by Breeze 2 is unquestionably stunning.
 It sounded massive and formed as I have rarely heard in other plugins.
 The modulation sound is brilliant!
 Breeze 2 is unmistakably significantly stronger than Breeze 1.